EPFL-ENAC/co2-calculator-user-doc/docs/en/services.md

 An allocation key is applied for the use of research facilities.
 This is based on:

 - Total invoicing (internal and external clients)
-- Hours of use of EPFL research facilities
+- Usage hours of EPFL research facilities
-- The number of animal housing used
+- The number of animal housings used by the unit

 As the rate is differentiated for external units, a calculation is carried out subsequently to allocate the footprint at a standardised price level between internal and external user units.